firasastwani/SortingAlgos/README.txt

 ffa53456@uga.edu

-Source: Algorithim code from slides, used chatGPT for debugging when issues arose in the sorting
+Source: Algorithim code from slides, used chatGPT for debugging when issues arose in the sorting.
+Had issues with overflow on quicksort when using large inputs, asked it to make it iterative instead to fix the issue.

 Expiriment 1 compile and run instructions: javac SortDriverEX1.java (txt file) -> java SortDriverEX1.java (txt file)